project-alice-assistant/docs/docs/skill-development/files-in-depth.md

 If you want your assistant to feel natural, be natural.
 Write her answers how you speak, be friendly, use slang, provide multiple ways of answering
 :::

-These files are used by Alice to respond to your requests and should by all mean contain at least 2 different ways of answering, optimal would be 5 at least, so she doesn't always answer the same.
+These files are used by Alice to respond to your requests and should by all means contain at least 2 different ways of answering, optimal would be 5 at least, so she doesn't always answer the same.

 We have different ways of defining those text strings.